Ben Johnson (American football coach): Detroit Lions

 Johnson was hired as an offensive quality control coach for the Detroit Lions in 2019.
-He was promoted to tight ends coach in 2020 and was retained after Dan Campbell was named head coach in 2021, following the firing of Matt Patricia.
-The same season, he would be promoted to pass game coordinator after Anthony Lynn was stripped of play-calling duties following an 0–8 start.
+He was promoted to tight ends coach in 2020 and was retained after Campbell was named head coach in 2021, following the firing of Matt Patricia.
+That same season, Johnson would be promoted to pass game coordinator after Anthony Lynn was stripped of play-calling duties following an 0–8 start.

-Johnson was promoted to offensive coordinator in February 2022, receiving head coaching interest by the end of the season after leading the Lions to a top five offense with eight games over 30 points, a single-season franchise record.
+Johnson was promoted to offensive coordinator in February 2022, receiving head-coaching interest by the end of the season after leading the Lions to a top-five offense with eight games over 30 points, a single-season franchise record.

-He remained in Detroit for the 2023 season, despite being heavily pursued by the Carolina Panthers, in which the team finished third in total offense, won the division for the first time since 1993, and defeated the Los Angeles Rams 24–23 in the Wild Card Round to win a playoff game for the first time since 1991.
-The Lions would later defeat the Tampa Bay Buccaneers in the Divisional Round to advance to the 2023 NFC Championship Game, but ultimately lose to the San Francisco 49ers.
-In both the NFC Divisional Round against the Buccaneers and the NFC Championship against the 49ers, Johnson's offense put up over thirty points and over 100 rushing yards.
-On January 30, 2024, Johnson announced he would be returning to the Lions despite being considered a prime head coaching candidate for both the Washington Commanders and Seattle Seahawks.
+Johnson remained in Detroit for the 2023 season, despite being heavily pursued by the Carolina Panthers, where the team finished third in total offense, won the division for the first time since 1993, and narrowly defeated the Los Angeles Rams 24–23 in the Wild Card Round to win a playoff game for the first time since 1991.
+The Lions then defeated the Tampa Bay Buccaneers in the Divisional Round to advance to the 2023 NFC Championship Game, where they lost on the road to the San Francisco 49ers.
+In both the Divisional Round against the Buccaneers and the NFC Championship against the 49ers, Johnson's offense put up over 30 points and over 100 rushing yards.
+On January 30, 2024, Johnson announced that he would be returning to the Lions despite being considered a prime head-coaching candidate for both the Washington Commanders and Seattle Seahawks.

-During the 2024 season, Johnson called the league's top ranked offense (33.2 ppg) and set multiple records, including most 40 point games without any turnovers, (5) and achieving the highest PPG in franchise history.
-The Lions had six games scoring at least 40 points, and become the first team in NFL history to produce four different players with 1,000 scrimmage yards, with two wide receivers and two running backs.
-The Lions secured the top seed and a bye week in the playoffs, but lost in NFC Divisional Round to the Washington Commanders.
+During the 2024 season, Johnson called the league's top-ranked offense (33.2 ppg) and set multiple records, including most 40-point games without any turnovers (5), and achieving the highest PPG in franchise history.
+The Lions had six games scoring at least 40 points, and became the first team in NFL history to produce four different players with 1,000 scrimmage yards, with two wide receivers and two running backs.
+They secured the #1-seed and a bye week in the playoffs, but lost in NFC Divisional Round to the Commanders.

 After the regular season, Johnson interviewed with the Chicago Bears, Jacksonville Jaguars, Las Vegas Raiders, and New England Patriots for their vacant head coach positions.

 Chicago Bears

-On January 21, 2025, Johnson was hired as the head coach of the Chicago Bears, replacing Matt Eberflus.